 What is Electric Current?

 The flow of electric charges is known as electric current.
-Earlier when the electrons were not discovered, it was said that electric current is the flow of positive charges, The flow of current and the current itself is generated due to the movement of negative charges (electrons), electrons flow from negative terminal to positive terminal (lower to higher potential) which is known as the Electron flow while current flows from positive terminal to negative terminal (Higher to Lower Potential) which is also known as the Conventional current flow.
+In earlier times, it was considered that correct flow was due to the movement of positive charges from the positive terminal to the negative terminal.
+But after the discovery of electrons, the conventional wisdom was proven wrong as the positive charge is nothing but the deficiency of the electron.
+Now, scientists know that correct itself is generated due to the movement of negative charges (electrons), electron flow from the negative terminal of the system to the positive terminal, which is known as Electron flow, and unlike electrons, current flows in the opposite direction i.e., from the positive terminal to negative terminal, which is also known as Conventional Current flow.

-The best way to imagine current flowing in a circuit is by imagining flow of liquid inside a pipe from a higher point to lower, the liquid represents current, the difference in the heights of the extreme end of the pipe represents the difference in potential causing the current to flow if the pipe is twisted at some point the flow of the liquid will slow down, that represents the resistance offered by the conductor that reduces the current.
+The best way to imagine current flowing in a circuit is by imagining the flow of liquid inside a pipe from a higher point to a lower one, the liquid represents current, and the difference in the heights of the extreme end of the pipe represents the difference in potential causing the current to flow if the pipe is twisted at some point the flow of the liquid will slow down, that represents the resistance offered by the conductor that reduces the current.

 Unit of Electric Current

-The Unit of electric Current is Amperes (A) or Coulomb/second.
+The SI Unit of electric Current is Ampere (A).

 Properties of Electric Current

 - Current is due to the Flow of electrons in the circuit.

 - Electric current can be categorized as AC and DC in nature, where DC is the direct current that flows in only one direction, DC is used in low-voltage applications, aircraft applications, etc. AC is known as alternating current, and it flows in both directions alternatively, AC is the current that comes in our houses and the appliances work on AC.

 - The electric current in a circuit can be controlled by introducing resistance to the circuit.